gvwilson/11-techbook/README.md

 ## Rule 7: Write a proposal.

-If your goal is to have your book professionally published, write a proposal before you dig into writing the book.
+If your goal is to have your book professionally published, write a proposal before writing the book.
-You should spend a few weeks on this and make it as complete and convincing as possible.
+You should spend a few weeks on this and make it as complete and convincing as possible;
+if nothing else,
+it will help you figure out exactly what you're writing about.

 When you pitch it to your preferred publishers, do some research to find the likely editors so you can be sure they see it